cviviers/graph-physics/README.md

 > [!NOTE]
 > In the case where you might need the previous graph as well (to compute acceleration for example, you can pass `get_previous_data` in the `get_dataset` function, and you will be able to access it using the `previous_data` attribute: `graph.previous_data`)
+> You can check [build_features](https://github.com/DonsetPG/graph-physics/blob/main/graphphysics/external/aneurysm.py) where we use `previous_velocity = torch.tensor(graph.previous_data["Vitesse"], device=device)`
+> It's important to note to if you do so, those previous data also need to be updated autoregressively during the validation steps.
+To do so, we added 2 parameters in `train.py`: `previous_data_start` and `previous_data_end`.
+By default, they are set to 4 and 7.
+This works if for example, you set the acceleration (computed using the previous velocity) at indexes 4, 5 and 6.

 For example, let's imagine we want to add the nodes position as a feature, one could define the following function: